Energy in Ireland: Carbon Tax

-Since 2003 approximately 190 wind farms, connected across 24 counties, have been installed, equating to 2,375 MW of renewable electricity capacity.
-These wind farms have been instrumental in driving achievement of 22.7% renewable penetration by end 2014.

-Between 200 MW and 250 MW of additional wind capacity must be installed every year to 2020.
-Approximately 270 MW of wind capacity was installed in 2014.
-Average installed capacity over the last five years has been 177 MW.

 Sustainable Energy Authority of Ireland (SEAI)

 The Sustainable Energy Authority of Ireland (SEAI) was established as Ireland's national energy authority under the Sustainable Energy Act 2002.
 SEAI's mission is to play a leading role in transforming Ireland into a society based on sustainable energy structures, technologies and practices.
 To fulfil this mission SEAI aims to advise the Government, and deliver a range of programmes aimed at a wide range of stakeholders.